-It’s all too easy to get swept up by the words coming out of your real estate agent’s mouth, so you must always remember to be extremely vigilant throughout the whole home-buying process.
+It’s all too easy to get swept up by the words coming out of your real estate agent’s mouth, so you must never forget to be extremely vigilant throughout the whole home-buying process.

 Before you make any hasty financial decisions, thinking you’ve got yourself a steal, have the house thoroughly checked and try to find out why the property is priced that way.

-3. Outdated Roof.
-Another very important thing to check when viewing a residential property is the roof.
-Aside from the fact that roof replacement can cost you tens of thousands of dollars, the make and condition of a home’s roofing system can also have a huge impact on home insurance rates.
+Another vital thing to check when viewing a residential property is the roof.
+Aside from the fact that roof replacement can cost you tens of thousands of dollars, the make and condition of a home’s roofing system can also have a significant impact on home insurance rates.

 One of the first things you’d want to ask the seller is when the roof was last replaced.
 Try to stay away from properties with roofing systems that are severely outdated or nearing the end of their life span, unless you can strike a good deal with the seller.